sharmine-s/sql-databases/resources/repository_class_recipe_template.md

     # The result set is an array of hashes.
     # Loop through it to create a model
-    # instance for each record hash.
+    # object for each record hash.
     result_set.each do |record|

-      # Create a new model instance
+      # Create a new model object
       # with the record data.
       student = Student.new